cosminseceleanu/tutorials/elastic-apm-java/docs/index.md

-#Monitor Spring Boot Application with Elastic APM, Elasticsearch and Kibana
+#Monitor Spring Boot Application Performance with Elastic APM, Elasticsearch and Kibana

 ##Introduction
 In this article we will learn how to monitor performance for a simple Spring Boot application.
 But first we need to define what is application performance monitoring and why do we need it.